micro/micro/README.md

    --log_backtrace_at 								when logging hits line file:N, emit a stack trace --help, -h
 ```

-Read more on how to use Micro [here](https://github.com/myodc/micro/tree/master/cli)

-Learn how to write and run a microservice using Go-Micro [here](https://github.com/myodc/go-micro)

 ## About Microservices
 Microservices is an architecture pattern used to decompose a single large application in to a smaller suite of services.
 Generally the goal is to create light weight services of 1000 lines of code or less.
 Each service alone provides a particular focused solution or set of solutions.
 These small services can be used as the foundational building blocks in the creation of a larger system.